napassornl/Network-Security/README.md

 # Network-Security
-This is a project for the Computer Networking class.
+This is a group project for the Computer Networking class.